Yoga exercises for beginners & advanced practitioners

 Yoga is a versatile practice that has given rise to many different styles and techniques over the centuries, each with its own focus and intensity.
 Thanks to this diversity, everyone can find a style of yoga that suits their needs and preferences - regardless of whether they are looking for a physical challenge, mental clarity or simply relaxation.

-• Hatha yoga is one of the best known and most widespread styles.
+• Hatha Yoga is one of the best known and most widespread styles.
 It places particular emphasis on the physical yoga exercises, the asanas, and combines these with breathing techniques and meditation.
 It is ideal for beginners as it forms the basis for many other yoga styles.

-• Vinyasa yoga, on the other hand, emphasizes the flowing movement from one pose to the next, synchronized with the rhythm of the breath.
+• Vinyasa Yoga on the other hand, emphasizes the flowing movement from one pose to the next, synchronized with the rhythm of the breath.
 This dynamic practice can be both challenging and invigorating.

 • Ashtanga yoga is another intense and structured style that involves set sequences of yoga exercises and is often considered physically challenging.